A Drop of the Chaos Sea "It's dangerous to work with, really. I wouldn't recommend touching it."

 • Your target must be within line of sight, or within range of another sense if more fitting for the Gift's flavor.

-Exert your Mind and spend 1 minute to activate.
+Exert your Mind and spend 1 minute.
 Select a Living target within arm's reach.
-Your target must also Exert their Mind to activate this Effect.
-Your target must make a Trauma roll when you activate this Effect.
-Choose a specific Injury on your target that has not yet been treated with this Effect and roll Intellect + Medicine at Difficulty 6.
+You must use up hand full of herbs in order to activate this Effect.
+Choose a specific Injury on your target that has not yet been treated with this Effect and roll Brawn + Alertness at Difficulty 6.

 If you succeed, the Injury is reduced in Severity by your Outcome.
 If you reduce its Severity to 0, the Injury is fully healed.
 Otherwise, it is partially healed and will heal the rest of the way at its natural rate.